-Chinese Fine Dining <Toh-Ka-Lin> 6F The Okura Prestige Tower This is Japan's first hotel-operated Cantonese cuisine restaurant.
+Chinese Cuisine <Toh-Ka-Lin> 6F The Okura Prestige Tower

 Offering premium taste that integrates traditional Chinese methods with the four seasons of Japan.
 In the space inspired by Shangri-La., Chinese cuisine that is more than just delicious will be served.